gabrieljackson/mattermost-plugin-wrangler/README.md

 ## About

 The wrangler plugin was created to provide advanced message management options.
-Currently, it supports moving messages, and any thread they may belong to, across channels and teams.
-The primary use-case for this is to expose a conversation to a more-appropriate channel for even greater participation.

-In the future, the wrangler plugin will be developed to support additional tasks such as moving messages to new threads.
-Additionally, web UI integration will be supported for easier use and non-message tasks could even be implemented.
+Currently, it supports two primary functions:

+ 1. Move threads between channels.
+ 2. Attach non-threaded messages to a thread.

+Both of these functions are designed to quickly bring messages to a place they likely have more relevance in.
+Example uses include moving a question to a channel where users have direct expertise or to attach a single message to a thread that it obviously was related to.

 ## Install